 Organ donation isn't exactly a financial topic, but it's a major consideration that does have some financial aspects.
 Take a few minutes to learn a little more and give it some thought.

 When the time comes, and you or a loved one passes away, you can ensure that something good results from that death by donating organs and tissues.
 Someone in desperate need of a heart, cornea, or liver (among many things) can have a dream come true.
 In many cases, it's literally a matter of life or death.
 There are long lists of critically ill people waiting for organs, and there aren't enough donated organs to go around.
 By donating your organs, you may save several lives!

 - Acceptable donors range in age from newborns to senior citizens.

 - If you want to donate your organs, you'll need to: (a) indicate that on your driver's license, (b) carry an organ donor card, and/or (c) tell your family.
 Informing your family of your wishes is vital, because sometimes there can be confusion at the time of death.
 Don't let your grieving loved ones make the wrong decision or spend time fretting over what your wishes would be.

 - Donation doesn't disfigure a body.
 An open casket will still be a possibility.

 - If you're an organ donor, doctors and hospitals shouldn't treat you any differently.
 Don't expect to receive less care.

-- There is often an extra need for organs and tissues of minorities, as transplants often are more successful when made between members of the same ethnic or racial group.
+- There is often an extra need for organs and tissues of minorities, since transplants often are more successful when made between members of the same ethnic or racial group.

-- The donation of organs and tissues does not cost the donor anything.
+- The donation of organs and tissues costs the donor nothing.

 Learn more about organ (and body) donation here: